 Lead teacher: Miss Morgan Duration: 2 years

+Level of course: A Level Exam board: AQA

 Course requirement: A minimum of a grade 7 in GCSE Spanish.

 The content of the course focuses on several interesting aspects of Spanish life, including history, politics, social issues and culture.
 Students will also gain a deeper knowledge and understanding of grammar and vocabulary.
 In addition, students will study a set text and a film.